Billuc/Mumee/README.md

 ### Using SongMetadataClient

 The library exposes the `SongMetadataClient` class.
-This class has 1 methods : `search`.
+This class has 2 methods : `fetch` and `search`.

-This method fetches the metadata corresponding to the request you give it, whether it is an URL or a query.
+The `fetch` method fetches the metadata corresponding to the request you give it, whether it is an URL or a query.
 It returns the result as a `SongMetadata` object or a `PlaylistMetadata` object.

 **Example :**